ztroop/wave-reader-utils/README.md

 This is an **unofficial** Airthings Wave library designed to provide software developers a more developer-friendly library for BTLE handling for Airthings Wave devices.
 This library wouldn't be possible without the documentation and scripts available by Airthings.
-I hope to continue making updates through Airthing's continued open-source contributions.
+I hope to continue making updates through Airthings continued open-source contributions.

 This library uses `bleak` as a dependency instead of `bluepy` for platform